And did you meet them riding down

 Over the hills and far away.

-We are busy working to bring Nora Hopper Chesson's "The Passing of the Shee" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Nora Hopper Chesson's "The Passing of the Shee" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Passing of the Shee" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.